 Improve our Planet: How to Become an Environmental Scientist

 One of the foremost pioneers of environmental science as we know it today is Robert D. Bullard, an HBCU grad.
-Bullard is revered for his campaign against environmental racism—which largely focuses on how environmentally-driven practices and policies affect those living in poorer urban areas—and has earned himself the moniker, “the father of environmental justice.”
+Bullard is revered for his campaign against environmental racism, which focuses on how marginalized and low-income communities face disproportionate environmental burdens.
+His work earned him the moniker “the father of environmental justice,” and today, his field is an integral and essential part of the global fight for both environmental and social progress.

 How to Get Started